 Dancing disease– the disease is also known as a dancing disease due to imbalanced and in-coordinative body movement.

 Occurrence- the occurrence of the disease reported since the 16th century.

 Mutation- the disease originated due to an unusual mutation of triplet repeat expansion in which a triplet CAG codon (which encodes glutamine protein) expanded abnormally.

-Genetic testing is one of the best methods for knowing “how is Huntington’s disease inherited.” larger the amplicon band in a gel indicates higher the number of repeats in a sample.
-An autosomal dominant- single gene Huntington’s disease is one of the commonest motor and neurodegenerative disorder.
+Genetic testing is one of the best methods for knowing “how is Huntington’s disease inherited.”
+The larger the amplicon band in a gel indicates a higher number of repeats in a sample.
+An autosomal dominant- single gene Huntington’s disease is one of the commonest motor and neurodegenerative disorders.